Kilip1000/ChunkMirrored/README.md

   - Changes persist across server restarts (`changedBlocks.yml`).
 - **Torus Wrapping**: NPCs move in a wrapped grid around the player (infinite tiling illusion).
 - **Gamemode Support**:
-  - Spectators: NPCs are hidden.
+  - Spectators: NPCs are also transferred to Spectator-mode.
-  - Creative/Spectator: NPC Y-position is locked to prevent drifting.
 - **Automatic Saving**: Block masks are stored on shutdown and reapplied when chunks load.

 ---

 ## Requirements
 - **Minecraft Server**: Spigot or Paper (1.21.8 recommended).
-- **[Citizens 2](https://github.com/CitizensDev/Citizens2)** plugin (for NPC support).
 - Java 21

 ---